London congestion charge: Payment by embassies

 Following pressure from the Mayor of London, an increasing number of embassies accepted the charge and by 2008 a total of 99 out of 128 embassies had agreed to the charge.
 Among others, decliners include Germany, Japan, Russia and the United States, who, by 2015, collectively owed £95 million.
 The United States and Germany are reported to consider it to be a local tax, from which they are protected by the Vienna Convention, rather than a toll.

-In May 2011, Johnson raised the issue with the President of the United States, Barack Obama, who was fined £120 after driving through London in the Presidential state car without paying the toll during a state visit to Buckingham Palace.
+In May 2011, Johnson raised the issue with the President of the United States, Barack Obama, against whom a fine of £120 was issued after driving through London in the Presidential state car without paying the toll during a state visit to Buckingham Palace.
 The United States subsequently claimed diplomatic immunity.
 A TfL spokesperson noted that US embassies do pay tolls in Oslo and Singapore.
-In 2014 Transport for London estimated that, by the end of 2013, £82 million was owed by foreign embassies in London: since the charge was introduced in 2003, the US Embassy owed the most with £8.78 million, followed by Japan at £6.0 million, Russia with £5.22 million, and Nigeria with £4.92 million.
+In 2024 Transport for London estimated that, by the end of 2023, £143 million was owed by foreign embassies in London: since the charge was introduced in 2003, the US Embassy owed the most with £14.6 million, followed by legations of Japan at £10 million, India with £8.5 million, and Nigeria with £8.4 million.